RakhulR/git-latexdiff_ps/README.md

 ## Additional Setup

-To use this script, add the directory containing `git-latexdiff.ps1` to the system PATH and set the execution policy in PowerShell by executing the following command as an administrator:
+To use this script, add the directory containing `git-latexdiff.ps1` to the system PATH.

+If you are running a ps1 file in the PowerShell for the first time, set the execution policy in PowerShell by executing the following command as an administrator:

 ```powershell
 Set-ExecutionPolicy RemoteSigned